 - Outsourcing work through outside firms or independent contractors allows you to delegate some of your business’s high-level decision-making to an organization with more insights.

 - Work with mentors whom you trust and respect.
 Ask your mentors a lot of questions and listen to their advice.
 They’ll provide you with complimentary perspectives that can help make up for your lack of experience.

 This article is not to convince you to stop increasing your business knowledge.
 After all, knowledge is power.
 I am emphasizing the benefits of creativity, open-mindedness, and outside-the-box thinking which are inherent in ignorant thinking.

-If you have a business idea you truly believe in, hopefully, this data proves that you don’t need to know everything before you begin your venture.
+If you have a business idea you truly believe in, hopefully, this convinces you that you don’t need to know everything before you begin your venture.
 You might even be more qualified than a fresh MBA graduate!
 Just be sure to always learn as you go.
 As Mark Cuban said, “life-long learning is probably the greatest skill”.